Brine: Refrigerating fluid

-Brine is used as a secondary fluid in large refrigeration installations for the transport of thermal energy.
-Most commonly used brines are based on inexpensive calcium chloride and sodium chloride.
-It is used because the addition of salt to water lowers the freezing temperature of the solution and the heat transport efficiency can be greatly enhanced for the comparatively low cost of the material.
-The lowest freezing point obtainable for NaCl brine is −21.1 C at the concentration of 23.3% NaCl by weight.
-This is called the eutectic point.
+Brine (primarily cheap brines based on calcium chloride and sodium chloride) is used as a secondary fluid in large refrigeration installations to transport thermal energy.
+It is used because the addition of salt to water lowers the freezing temperature of the solution, significantly enhancing its heat transport efficiency at low cost.
+The lowest freezing point obtainable for NaCl brine (called its eutectic point) is −21.1 C at the concentration of 23.3% NaCl by weight.

-Because of their corrosive properties salt-based brines have been replaced by organic liquids such as ethylene glycol.
+Because of their corrosive properties, salt-based brines have been replaced by organic liquids such as ethylene glycol.

 Sodium chloride brine spray is used on some fishing vessels to freeze fish.
 The brine temperature is generally -5 F. Air blast freezing temperatures are -31 F or lower.
 Given the higher temperature of brine, the system efficiency over air blast freezing can be higher.
 High-value fish usually are frozen at much lower temperatures, below the practical temperature limit for brine.

 Water softening and purification

-Brine is an auxiliary agent in water softening and water purification systems involving ion exchange technology.
-The most common example are household dishwashers, utilizing sodium chloride in form of dishwasher salt.
-Brine is not involved in the purification process itself, but used for regeneration of ion-exchange resin on cyclical basis.
-The water being treated flows through the resin container until the resin is considered exhausted and water is purified to a desired level.
-Resin is then regenerated by sequentially backwashing the resin bed to remove accumulated solids, flushing removed ions from the resin with a concentrated solution of replacement ions, and rinsing the flushing solution from the resin.
+Brine is used for regeneration of ion-exchange resins.
 After treatment, ion-exchange resin beads saturated with calcium and magnesium ions from the treated water, are regenerated by soaking in brine containing 6–12% NaCl.
 The sodium ions from brine replace the calcium and magnesium ions on the beads.